Introduction

 The Reformation

-The majority still held to the validity of infant baptism even though they disagreed on its significance.
-Preachers tended to minimize baptism because people hid their lack of commitment behind sayings like 'I am a baptized Lutheran and that's that.'
-The influence of the preachers eventually led to the popular notion that one was forgiven at infant baptism but not yet reborn.
-Most Protestants were confused or ambivalent about the connection between rebirth and forgiveness.
+Most groups were trying to revive the waning faith within their denominations.
+However, a consensus had not been reached on issues like rebirth, baptism or salvation.
+The majority still held to the validity of infant baptism, even though they disagreed on its significance.
+This eventually led to the notion that one was forgiven in infant baptism, but not yet reborn.
+Most Protestants were ambivalent about the connection between rebirth and forgiveness.

 The Great Awakening